samscienced32-blip/DIY-Custom-FDM-3D-Printer/README.md

 pip install numpy scipy scikit-image opencv-python pyserial matplotlib
 ```

-If you want spaghetti detection, also download the Darknet weights file into `ml_api/model/model.weights` using the URL in `ml_api/model/model.weights.url`.
+For spaghetti detection, also download the Darknet weights file into `ml_api/model/model.weights` using the URL in `ml_api/model/model.weights.url`.

 ## Running the monitor
-Start the monitor before you begin the print so capture index `000000.jpg` becomes the empty-bed background reference:
+The monitor needs to be started before beginning the print so capture index `000000.jpg` becomes the empty-bed background reference:

 ```bash
 python run --job-name test_part